3 days in Mallorca the perfect road trip itinerary

 Parking needs to be paid in cash beforehand, at the machines located on the premises.
 Then you need to display the ticket you received on your car’s dashboard.
 You have several options to choose from (1h – 2 euros, 2h – 3 euros, etc).

-TIP: There is a nice viewpoint (Sa Miranda Des Lledoners on the map) from where you can see the village at the end of Carrer de Jovellanos street.
+TIP: There is a nice viewpoint (Sa Miranda Des Lledoners on the map) from where you can see the village at the end of Carrer de Jovellanos Street.
 You can also find a restaurant there.

 Fornalutx

-PARKING: We parked our car right at the entrance of the village: there were just a handful of spots, so we were lucky to find an empty one.
 You pay by cash at the parking machine and then you need to display the ticket you receive on your dashboard.
-The maximum time you can leave your car here is 2h.
+The maximum time you can leave your car here is 2 hours.
 We paid 3 euros if I remember correctly.

 If you can’t find an empty spot here, you can try your luck at the bigger parking lot farther away on Carrer Arbona-Colom (Parkplatz on the map).

-I do not recommend trying to park at the parking lot across the village (Pàrquing [Zona blava] on the map), especially if you have a bigger car.
-That’s because the main street changes from a 2-lane into a very narrow single lane in the center of the village.
+I do not recommend trying to park at the parking lot across the village (Pàrquing [Zona blava] on the map below), especially if you have a bigger car.

 Extra options

 Artsy Deia and Soller are other good options to visit in the area.
-I hoped we’d have enough time left to stop in the latter after we left Fornalutx, but it wasn’t the case.
-The main attractions of Soller are the vintage tram that runs between the village and Port of Soller and the vintage train connecting it to Palma.
+I hoped we’d have enough time left to stop in the latter after we left Fornalutx, but that wasn’t the case.

-You can also find Sa Calobra beach 1h away from Soller.
+You can also find Sa Calobra beach 1 hour away from Soller.
 It is rather small but leaves a striking impression because of the two huge cliffs that surround it.
-But be aware that the road going to it, while beautiful, it’s also pretty difficult because of how narrow and winding it is.

 Day 2: Most beautiful beach in Mallorca (Cala Mesquida) and Mirador Es Colomer

-Initially, I wanted to visit Formentor beach on this day as it was close to Mirador Es Colomer and leave Mesquida for the last day.
+Initially, I wanted to visit the Formentor beach on this day as it was close to Mirador Es Colomer and leave Mesquida for the last day.

-But, I quickly changed my mind after reading the reviews on Google for all the parking lots near the beach.
 Not only were they expensive (about 0.06-0.07 euros a MINUTE, capping at 18-20 euros per day), but there were lots of people saying that thieves broke into their cars while they were parked there.

 Cala Mesquida

 There is a lifeguard on the beach, a few lounges (16 euros for two lounges and an umbrella), and a beach bar.
-I saw no showers or toilettes though.
+I saw no showers or toilets though.
 At the other end of the beach, there is a small section for nudists.

 Mirador Es Colomer

-Mirador Es Colomer is a viewpoint on Cap de Formentor that offers stunning views of the rugged cliffs and the sea below.
-The viewpoint is extremely popular, so it gets visited by a lot of people.
-This tends to be an issue because the road leading there is pretty narrow and winding, while parking space is scarce.
+The viewpoint is very popular, so it naturally gets visited by a lot of people.
+This tends to be an issue, because the road leading there is pretty narrow and winding, while parking space is pretty scarce.

-We visited at sunset and initially thought that this was the reason why it was so crowded (people coming after a day at the beach to witness the sunset there).
-But I now know that it was probably because of the new restrictions regarding the peninsula, listed above.
+We visited at sunset and initially thought that this was the reason why it was so crowded (many people came after a day at the beach to witness the sunset there).

 Another thing to bear in mind is the fact that the road leading up to the viewpoint is very popular with cyclists.
 We only encountered 2 or 3, but the numbers might be higher if you visit in the morning.

-PARKING: As I already mentioned, parking is pretty limited.
-We were lucky a car left just as we were trying to figure out what to do: we were on quite a narrow slope, had parked cars on our left, nothing on our right, cars waiting to advance behind, and bad prospects of turning around in front, as there were already 2 cars struggling to do so further away.
+Because we were on quite a narrow slope, had parked cars on our left, nothing on our right, cars waiting to advance behind, and bad prospects of turning around in front, as there were already 2 cars struggling to do so further away.

-So if you want to avoid any stress, maybe it’s better to leave the car in Puerto Pollensa and continue by bus.
+As I already mentioned, if you want to avoid any stress, it’s probably better to leave the car in Puerto Pollensa and continue by bus.
 If I were to visit again, that’s probably what I’d do!

 Bigger cars like SUVs could barely pass without touching the parked cars.
 Also don’t forget that during the high season, you can’t drive a private vehicle on the peninsula between 10 AM and 7 PM!